Oh! What a Lovely War

 Authorship and Creation

 Oh!
-What a Lovely War's producer is recorded as Brian Duffy[28].
-Its director is recorded as Richard Attenborough[4].
-Its screenwriter is recorded as Len Deighton[5].
+What a Lovely War was produced by Brian Duffy[28].
+It was directed by Richard Attenborough[4].
+Len Deighton wrote the screenplay for it[5].
 Cast members include Dirk Bogarde[10], Jean-Pierre Cassel[11], John Gielgud[12], Jack Hawkins[13], Kenneth More[14], and Laurence Olivier[15].

 Publication

 Oh!
-What a Lovely War's publication date is recorded as +1969-01-01T00:00:00Z[29].
-Its original language of film or TV show is recorded as English[30].
+What a Lovely War was released on January 1, 1969[29].
+The original language of it was English[30].
 Genres include musical film[6], anti-war film[7], and satirical film[8].
+It was distributed by video on demand[31].

 Subject and Themes